Child Custody And Visitation

 - What the child visitation schedule will look like (including holidays, birthdays and vacations)

 - Who has legal custody and who makes decisions impacting the child’s welfare and upbringing

 - How contact with other family members and third parties will be handled

 - What to do in the event of a dispute or change to an agreement

-While it’s possible for these issues to be mutually agreed on, determining child custody and visitation can also be complicated — especially if the two parents cannot reach an agreement.
-To win battles such as these, you need an experienced Solana Beach child custody lawyer on your side.
+While it’s possible for two parties to mutually agree upon custody terms, determining child custody and visitation can also be complicated — especially if the two parents cannot reach an agreement.
+To win battles involving visitation issues, you need an experienced Solana Beach child custody lawyer on your side.

 Understanding the Types of Custody